-This person might be an office manager, an administrative assistant or some other position of that nature.
+This person might be an office manager, an administrative assistant, or some other position of that nature.
 These employees answer phones, schedule meetings, order supplies, organize events and perform a multitude of other tasks that are just as important as greeting visitors.

 Ever worked in an office with no official receptionist?
 The unlucky soul whose desk is near the door has all the visitors walk straight to their desk for assistance.
 If this person happens to be a people person and doesn’t have anything pressing to accomplish, this may not be an issue.
 On the other hand, it is a recipe for inefficiency.

 There aren’t really any cut-and-dried advantages to this method.
-You could argue that since you aren’t paying a person to greet guests that it is cost effective, but in all likelihood, it is more costly in more important ways.
+You could argue that since you aren’t paying a person to greet guests that it is cost-effective, but in all likelihood, it is more costly in more important ways.

 The disadvantages to this visitor management method are quite significant.

 For those who have a mind toward security issues, a security guard posted at the door might be a strong consideration.
-In many ways, this is just another form of the dedicated receptionist, albeit a specialized one.
+In many ways, this is just another form of dedicated receptionist, albeit a specialized one.

 You may have been to apartment buildings and offices that have locked entrances.
-Visitors are required to press a doorbell and often speak through an intercom to allowed inside.
+Visitors are required to press a doorbell and often speak through an intercom to be allowed inside.
 The attendant then unlocks the door electronically.
 Such systems are often used in conjunction with a security guard or receptionist of another kind.

 The increasing role of automation in society allows for such technology as visitor check-in kiosks.
 Using this method of visitor management, visitors check themselves into an organization using a touch screen or a computer.
 Kiosks of this nature can be stand-alone or can complement a human receptionist.

 Choosing which management system is right for you is a matter of preference based on your organization’s needs.
-In general, an electronic system used in tandem with an employee receptionist offers the best of both worlds in terms of record-keeping, security and a human touch.
+In general, an electronic system used in tandem with an employee receptionist offers the best of both worlds in terms of record-keeping, security, and a human touch.

 Consider using these techniques as you choose your system.

 The best visitor management system is the one that works.
-It welcomes your guests, gathers their information quickly and efficiently and gets them on their way.
+It welcomes your guests, gathers their information quickly and efficiently, and gets them on their way.
 It helps keep your workplace and data secure.
 It reduces interruptions for your valuable employees and keeps costs in check.
-And, most importantly, it is easy enough that you, your employees and your guests will use it consistently and happily.
+And, most importantly, it is easy enough that you, your employees, and your guests will use it consistently and happily.